 - Impulsive behavior

-Working with a large number of private coaching clients has made me realize that deficiency in vitamin D and alcohol addiction go hand in hand.
-I cannot tell you how many times I’ve watched someone’s mood improve almost overnight after beginning a vitamin D3 supplement.
+Working with a large number of private coaching clients has made me realize that this deficiency and addiction go hand in hand.
+I cannot tell you how many times I’ve watched someone’s mood improve almost overnight after beginning a supplement.

-I personally experienced a boost in my mood as soon as I started vitamin D3 supplementation after I quit drinking.
+I experienced a boost in my mood as soon as I started supplementation after I quit drinking.
 I did not know why this was the case at the time.

 Food sources generally do not contain enough vitamin D3 to satisfy our requirements.
-Eggs, salmon, and tuna contain some vitamin D, as do milk and grains that are fortified with this vitamin.
+Eggs, salmon, and tuna contain some of this, as do milk and grains that are fortified with this vitamin.

-We evolved to obtain vitamin D primarily from the sun, but in modern society and in northern climates, getting sufficient levels is often not possible.
+We evolved to obtain it primarily from the sun, but in modern society and in northern climates, getting sufficient levels is often not possible.
 Vitamin D3 deficiencies can be easily fixed through supplementation.

 The RDA for vitamin D3 is currently set at 600 IU, but recent research has found that supplementation with about 4,000 IU per day is required to bring adults up to “adequate” levels. (source)